 Defective Emissions Control System

-Anyone experiencing this problem should take their vehicle to a mechanic as soon as possible for repairs or replacement
+Anyone experiencing this problem should take their vehicle to a mechanic as soon as possible for repairs or replacement.

 Bad Gaskets & O-Rings

-Honda Accord owners may experience a gas smell coming from their car if they have bad gaskets and o-rings.
+Honda Accord owners may experience a gas smell coming from their cars if they have bad gaskets and o-rings.
 The problem can be fixed by replacing the affected components, but it will cost you money.

 Leaks In The Tank Or Hose Lines